 Supervision and compliance

 The main regulator of payment services in the UK is the Financial Conduct Authority (FCA).
-Businesses providing in-scope payment services must apply to be authorised or registered by the FCA, which enforces compliance and sets specific rules for Payment Service Providers (PSPs) in its Handbook.
+Businesses providing in-scope payment services must apply for FCA authorisation or be registered by the FCA, which enforces compliance and sets specific rules for Payment Service Providers (PSPs) in its Handbook.
 The FCA provides detailed guidance, including an "approach document" and periodic communications on supervisory priorities and regulatory duties.

-The Payment Systems Regulator (PSR) has the responsibility for supervising specific PSR requirements, such as the transparency of ATM withdrawal charges and access to payment systems and bank accounts.
+The Payment Systems Regulator (PSR) is responsible for supervising specific PSR requirements, including the transparency of ATM withdrawal charges and access to payment systems and bank accounts.
 The Payment Systems Regulator has set out its approach to monitoring and enforcing the revised Payment Services Directive (PSD2).

 The Bank of England also contributes to the regulation of payment services, acting as the ‘settlement agent’ for UK payment systems like CHAPS.
 The Bank provides settlement accounts to banks and enables authorised non-bank PSPs to access these accounts directly, rather than having to rely on indirect access through a sponsoring bank.